apache/flink/docs/concepts/glossary.md

 application.
 Events can be input and/or output of a stream or batch processing application.
 Events are special types of [records](#Record).

+#### Event Time

+Event time is the time that each event occurred on its producing device.
+This time is typically embedded within the records before they enter Flink, and can be extracted from each record.
+In event time, the progress of time depends on the data, not on any wall clocks.

+In a perfect world, event time processing would yield entirely consistent and deterministic results, regardless of when events arrive, or their ordering.
+However, unless the events are known to arrive in-order by timestamp, event time processing incurs some latency while waiting for out-of-order events.
+As it is only possible to wait for a finite period, this places a limit on how deterministic event time applications can be.
+Assuming all of the data has arrived, event time operations will  produce correct and consistent results; even when working with out-of-order data, late events, or reprocessing historical data.

 #### ExecutionGraph

 see [Physical Graph](#physical-graph)